Rickyy-Sam07/Object-Detection/README.md

 ---

-# Object Detection using YOLO
+# Object Detection using YOLOv3(you only look once)

 This project implements object detection using YOLOv3 (You Only Look Once, version 3), a state-of-the-art real-time object detection algorithm.
 YOLOv3 is known for its speed and accuracy in object detection tasks.